zaidpathanGit/PHP-CI-MODCON/README.md

 ## How to use ??

 Step 1.
-Download the repository and unzip or extract the downloaded file and place it inside the `wamp` or `xamp` / `www` folder.
+Download the repository (Prefer branch 2.0 for latest update) and unzip or extract the downloaded file and place it inside the `wamp` or `xamp` / `www` folder.

 Step 2.
 Open `index.php` file inside `PHP-CI-MODCON` folder and have a look onto the configuration table for more steps according to your requirement or for abstract details have a look onto the following code.